 MY BREAD MACHINE RECIPE TIPS

-Hains Featherweight no sodium baking powder is your secret weapon to replacing the salt and any sodium filled backing powder.
+Hains Featherweight no sodium baking powder is your secret weapon to replacing the salt and any sodium filled baking powder.
 This is what acts as the required leavener for the yeast.
 Any standard baking powder with sodium is incredibly high in sodium so this is a significant savings.
 For my recipes, I use as a rule of thumb to double the Hains Featherweight to the salt called for, if you try on any other recipes.

 HOW TO MAKE MOIST LESS DENSE BREAD MACHINE BREAD